bmillwood/bmillwood.github.io/src/content/page/2017 Election.markdown

 more "regression to the mean" than a dramatic failure.
 After all, as was widely pointed out, it was near-impossible for the SNP to do *better* than 2015.

+Maybe it would be better to compare against 2010 instead.

 ## References